-All eight AP German Language and Culture skill categories are assessed on every AP Exam in the multiple-choice and free-response sections as detailed below.
+All eight AP Spanish Language and Culture skill categories are assessed on every AP Exam in the multiple-choice and free-response sections as detailed below.

-Multiple-Choice Section Free-Response Section Skill Category 1 Comprehend Text This skill category encompasses two specific skills-describe the literal meaning of the text, and describe quantitative data.
+Multiple-Choice Section Free-Response Section Skill Category 1: Comprehend Text This skill category encompasses two specific skills-describe the literal meaning of the text, and describe quantitative data.
 Almost all of the multiple-choice sets will include one or more questions that assess one of these two skills.
 Approximately 20-30% of the questions assess this skill category.
 Text comprehension is assessed in the first three free-response questions (Email Reply, Argumentative Essay, and Conversation).
-Skill Category 2 Make Connections This skill category includes making cultural and interdisciplinary connections.
+Skill Category 2: Make Connections This skill category includes making cultural and interdisciplinary connections.
 Most of the multiple-choice sets will include one or more questions that assess one of these two skills.
 Approximately 30-40% of the questions assess this skill category.
 Making both cultural and interdisciplinary connections is assessed in all four free-response questions.
-Skill Category 3 Interpret Text This skill category includes interpreting distinguishing features and the meaning of a text.
+Skill Category 3: Interpret Text This skill category includes interpreting distinguishing features and the meaning of a text.
 Almost all of the nine multiple-choice sets will include one or more questions that assess text interpretation.
 Approximately 30-40% of the questions assess this skill category.
 Text interpretation is assessed in Free- response question 2: Argumentative Essay.
-Skill Category 4 Make Meanings Skill 4.A Determine the meaning of familiar and unfamiliar words is the only skill in this category that is directly assessed.
+Skill Category 4: Make Meanings Skill 4.A Determine the meaning of familiar and unfamiliar words is the only skill in this category that is directly assessed.
 It is assessed in most of the multiple-choice sets, with approximately 10-15% of the questions assessing this skill.
 All four free-response questions assess making meanings.
-Skill Category 5 Speak to Others Skill 5.A The skills associated with speaking to others are not directly assessed in the multiple-choice section.
+Skill Category 5: Speak to Others Skill 5.A The skills associated with speaking to others are not directly assessed in the multiple-choice section.
 Free-response question 3: Conversation assesses the skills associated with speaking to others.
-Skill Category 6 Write to Others Skill 6.A The skills associated with writing to others are not directly assessed in the multiple-choice section.
+Skill Category 6: Write to Others Skill 6.A The skills associated with writing to others are not directly assessed in the multiple-choice section.
 Free-response question 1: Email Reply assesses the skills associated with writing to others.
-Skill Category 7 Present Orally The skills associated with oral presentation are not directly assessed in the multiple-choice section.
+Skill Category 7: Present Orally Skill 7.A Plan and research an issue or topic for presentational speaking is assessed in the multiple-choice section.
 Free-response question 4: Cultural Comparison assesses the skills associated with oral presentations.
-Skill Category 8 Present in Writing The skills associated with written presentations are not directly assessed in the multiple-choice section.
+Skill Category 8: Present in Writing Skill 8.A Plan and research an issue or topic for presentational writing is assessed in the multiple-choice section.
 Free-response question 2: Argumentative Essay assesses the skills associated with written presentations.